 #1 Place the Stagg Dripper over a container

 If you purchase the set, you will already have a perfectly sized vessel for the coffee to brew into.
-However, if you don’t, you will need to find an alternative.
-The ideal container for the [X] model will be glass, so you can see when to stop pouring.
-I suppose you could periodically lift up the brewer to verify you aren’t overfilling.
-For this tutorial, I just used a glass jar with measuring markers on the side.
+However, you will need to find an alternative if you don’t.
+The ideal container for the [X] model will be glass so you can see when to stop pouring.
+You could periodically lift the brewer to verify you aren’t overfilling.
+I just used a glass jar with measuring markers on the side for this tutorial.

-If you purchase the [XF] this is less of a concern, because the chamber size is large enough to hold all the water at once needed for the brew cycle.
-With the [X], you’ll need to add water gradually during the brew cycle.
+If you purchase the [XF], this is less of a concern because the chamber size is large enough to hold all the water needed for the brew cycle at once.
+With the [X], you must add water gradually during the brew cycle.

 #2 Add Filter and Rinse

 The Stagg Dripper uses a custom filter.
-There are two sizes.
-One for the [X] and a taller one for the [XF].
-Place the filter in the brewer and rinse with hot water.
-Throw out the rinse water.
+There are two sizes: one for the [X] and a taller one for the [XF].
+Place the filter in the brewer, rinse with hot water, and throw out the rinse water.

-Included in the Stagg Dripper is a funnel.
+The Stagg Dripper includes a funnel.
 Place it over the coffee filter.
-This is optional, but it will make it easier to guide all the coffee grounds into the filter.
+This is optional, but it will make guiding all the coffee grounds into the filter easier.

 Using the included funnel makes adding coffee grounds much easier.